metafog/metafog-compose/README.md

 ## Examples

-There are many [examples](./examples/) for you to get started with planetr-compose.
+There are many [examples](./examples/) for you to get started with metafog-compose.